 Restoring aquatic bird habitats and wetlands

 The restoration of wetlands and aquatic bird habitats is essential for the protection of many of our endangered coastal and aquatic birds.
-Half of the bird species living in wetlands are endangered, and the main reasons for this are the eutrophication and overgrowth of wetlands.
+Half of the bird species living in wetlands are endangered, and the main reasons for this are the eutrophication and overgrowth of wetlands, increase of populations of alien predators and changes in water quality.

 The restoration measures will primarily be targeted at Natura 2000 network special conservation areas under the Birds Directive, which include the most important wetland sites and aquatic bird habitats.